-PRECIOUS-Gold holds steady as markets brace for Fed decision
+PRECIOUS-Gold prices inch lower on strong equities; Fed decision in focus

 * Dollar slips for fourth straight session to one-week low

-* Palladium slips to 3-month low; Sliver drops over 4-month low (Updates prices, adds comments)
+* Palladium slips to 3-month low; Sliver drops over 4-month low (Updates prices,)

 By Brijesh Patel and K. Sathya Narayanan

-May 1 (Reuters) - Gold prices were little changed on Wednesday ahead of Federal Reserve’s latest policy announcement later in the day, while rejuvenating global equities made safety assets less lucrative to investors.
+May 1 (Reuters) - Gold prices edged lower on Wednesday as a rebound in global equities made safe-haven assets less attractive, and markets awaited the Federal Reserve’s latest policy announcement later in the day.

 Investors are awaiting the end of a two-day meeting by the U.S. Federal Open Market Committee (FOMC), after the central bank ended its three-year policy tightening drive last month, ditching projections for any interest rate hikes this year.